Community Strides LLC Terms & Policies

 If initial interventions are unsuccessful, parents will be consulted to assist in devising additional strategies.
 Successful resolution of the behavior will allow the individual to continue participating in activities.

 However, if challenging behaviors persist despite the efforts of staff and parents, parents may be required to withdraw their child from the program.
-In cases where a participant poses a safety risk to themselves or others and immediate interventions are ineffective, it may be necessary for the participant to leave the premises before the scheduled pick-up time.
+In cases where a participant poses a safety risk to themselves or others, and immediate interventions are ineffective, it may be necessary for the participant to leave the premises before the scheduled pick-up time.

 Health & Safety Policies

-Health Guidelines:
+Health Guidelines

 Emergency Procedures

-When a participant exhibits serious injury or symptoms that may warrant a trip to the hospital, emergency care will be provided, including transportation by ambulance if necessary.
-A staff member will accompany the individual to the hospital.
+We have comprehensive emergency plans in place, including protocols for handling medical emergencies.
+When a camper exhibits serious injury or symptoms that may warrant a trip to the hospital, emergency care will be provided, including transportation by ambulance if necessary.
+A camp representative will accompany the camper to the hospital.
 We will contact you immediately.
 If we cannot reach you, we will use our best judgment and continue to make all efforts to contact you.

-Medical Information & Release Form:
+Medical Information & Release Form

-Medical Coverage Disclaimer:
+Medical Coverage Disclaimer

-Communicable Diseases:
+Communicable Diseases

 Communication: We will communicate any confirmed cases of notifiable communicable diseases to affected families while maintaining confidentiality and adhering to privacy laws.

-Allergies and Medications:
+Allergies and Medications

 Qualified Staff